Your Health. Our Heroes.

 Whenever you are asked, please answer these screening questions honestly.
 If your procedure has to be postponed, it will be just that: postponed.
 It does NOT mean it will be canceled, and we will work with you to reschedule as soon as possible.

-Though not a requirement, you also will be strongly encouraged to:practice "safer at home" behaviors for seven (7) days to minimize potential exposure prior to your procedure.
-This means going a step further from social distancing -- trying only to leave your home for critical needs such as groceries or going to the pharmacy.
+Though not a requirement, you will be strongly encouraged to practice "safer at home" behaviors for up to seven (7) days to minimize potential exposure prior to your procedure.
+This means going a step further from social distancing - trying only to leave your home for critical needs such as groceries or going to the pharmacy.
 If you need to leave for an essential purpose, or for work, it is strongly recommended that you wear a mask in public settings, and where practicing social/physical distancing is difficult to achieve, you should be even more diligent about proper hand hygiene.
 You are also asked to monitor for signs and symptoms of COVID-19 and to check your temperature and record it twice a day during this seven-day period.
 You should report any temperature above 100°F to your provider.
 Finally, you will be tested for COVID-19 prior to your procedure as an additional precaution.

 If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.